Department of Health Sciences

 Health Sciences at Providence College

-The Department of Health Sciences (formerly known as Health Policy and Management — HPM) has prepared students for challenging careers in the health care industry — health services management, health policy-making, and public health practice — and has provided a strong foundation for graduate study.
+The Department of Health Sciences prepares students for challenging careers in the health care industry — health services management, health policy-making, and public health practice — and has provided a strong foundation for graduate study.

 We offer a unique training ground for those who will lead in the development of healthier communities through professional practice, research, and service.
 Many students choose to combine our majors with a major or minor in accounting, business studies, global studies, political science, public and community service, psychology, or sociology.